SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ```

 ### -Distribution

-Specifies WslDistribution objects that represent the distributions to be exported.
+Specifies the distribution to be terminated.

 ```yaml
 Type: WslDistribution[]